schumadi/nd025-disaster-response/README.md

       |-- notebooks
             |-- ETL Pipeline Preparation.ipynb
             |-- ML Pipeline Preparation.ipynb
-      |-- License
       |-- README
-      |-- requirements.txt
       |-- nd025-disaster-response.yaml

-- App: folder with the html templates for the application and *run.py* to start the web application
+- App: folder with the html templates for the application and *run.py* to start the web application.
 - Data: folder with the raw data *disaster_categories.csv* and *disaster_messages.csv*. *DisasterResponse.db* is the sqlite database with the raw data processed by *process_data.py* which
     * Loads the messages and categories datasets
     * Merges the two datasets